veeso/tui-realm/docs/lifecycle.md

 - `on()`
 - `update()`

-As you've probably imagined, this methods likely change the component state, which must then reported to the user somehow and that's what messages are for.
+As you've probably imagined, this methods likely change the component state, which must then be reported to the user somehow and that's what messages are for.
 Messages are just a way the component has to communicate with the end-user.

 Okay, but in practice you say?
 Well, let's see the definition of the `Msg` type: